The Complete Guide to the Perfect Book Layout, Woman with computer

 Standardize color and typography across the text.
 Choose a clear font that’s easy to read in different typefaces and sizes.
 You also want to pick fonts that work for your format.
 Some fonts look better in either digital or print, while others crossover well.

-Palmetto’s custom interiors can handle more complex elements such as images and stylized headings or scene breaks.
+Palmetto’s custom interiors can handle more complex elements, such as images, stylized headings, or scene breaks.

-Read through ebooks multiple times before signing off on them.
-With print books, take advantage of on-demand printing, and read through it carefully.
+Read through e-Books multiple times before going to publication.
+Take advantage of on-demand printing with print books and read through it carefully.
 Watch out for misaligned grids and other printing mishaps.

 Even the best (rarely) make mistakes, but top-notch printing services should never charge you to fix this kind of error.